hdtodd/WP_433/docs/WP_install.md

 In the repository code as distributed, the values reported by rtl_433 **as transmitted** values come from these  sources:

-*  "protocol":275: set by your `omni.c` decoder based on its internal protocol number
+*  "protocol":275: set by your `omni.c` decoder protocol number based upon the timings of the signal pattern received matching the timings expected for `omni.c`
-*  "model":"omni": set by your `omni.c` decoder based upon the timings of the signal pattern received.
+*  "model":"omni": set by the rtl_433 decoder based upon the protocol number
 *  "id":1,"channel":1: set by the `WP_433.ino` code.
 You can change "id" to be anything from 0..15, but "channel" is the format number (`fmt` in `WP_433.ino`) for this `omni` packet type.
 If you customize `WP_433.ino` to broadcast other sensor data, you'll need to introduce a new format type into both `WP_433.ino` and rtl_433's `omni.c`.
 See the `omnisensor` repository for details.
 *  "temperature_C": Temperature from the DS18B20 labeled "IN", if one is found; otherwise the temperature reading from the MPL3115 if available; else 0.
 *  "temperature_2_C": Temperature from the DS18B20 labeled "OU", if one is found; otherwise the temperature reading from the DHT20 if available; else 0.